What is Agile project management? – A complete guide

 • Reflect and adjust to become more effective and work more efficiently, together.

-What is the agile project management process?
+What are the 5 phases of agile project management?

 Agile project management process